 If you need more advice of applying and appendices, see the contact information.

 Each year Dean of CHEM grants a few doctoral students with full funded doctoral position for 1-4 years.
-These positions must be applied within the annual call on September - on year 2019 the call is open during 2-23 September.
+These positions must be applied in autumn.
 More information under Financing and promoting your research.

 , please fill in the application and attach appendices 1, 2, 5, 6, (7, from supervising professor), (8, optional).